Manufacturing paraffin wax

-Piston Valves use an external control media to pilot the actuator, where a piston valve connects directly to the main seal that closes onto the main orifice.
-Therefore this seal controls the flow of liquids and gases.
+Piston valves use an external control media to pilot the actuator, where a piston connects directly to the main seal that closes onto the main orifice to control the flow of liquids and gases.

 V-Flow Solutions highly recommended M&M Piston Valves under these conditions:

 • Highly viscous media (up to 600 CST (80°E); 1 centistoke = 1 mm2/s)

 • Damp environments or hazardous locations